monero-project/monero-docs/docs/en/infrastructure/monero-pulse.md

 ## MoneroPulse is DNS based

-The ckeckpoints are stored as DNS TXT records for domains owned by MoneroPulse operators.
+The checkpoints are stored as DNS TXT records for domains owned by MoneroPulse operators.

 To get the idea you can access the checkpoints manually with any DNS client: